Les Diaboliques (film): Plot

-Nicole sees in the paper that the police have found the corpse.
+Nicole sees in the newspaper that the police have found the corpse in the Seine.
 However, when Christina goes to the morgue, she finds it is not actually Michel's body.
 There, she meets Alfred Fichet, a retired senior policeman now working as a private detective.
 He becomes involved in the case, much to Nicole's chagrin.

 Christina, Nicole and other teachers find a student who claims that Michel has ordered him to rake leaves as punishment for breaking a window.
-After hearing this, Christina's heart condition grows worse, and her doctors fear she may die soon unless she maintains strict bed rest.
+Accusing him of lying, Christina confiscates his slingshot.
+Under the stress, Christina's heart condition worsens, and her doctors fear she may die soon unless she maintains strict bed rest.
 When the school photograph is taken, the result seems to show Michel's spectral figure in the window behind the students.
-Unnerved, Nicole leaves the school; she asks Christina to come too, but she is too ill and afraid.
+Unnerved, Nicole leaves the school; she asks Christina to accompany her, but she is too ill and afraid.

-Christina, overcome by fear, tells Alfred everything.
+Christina, overcome by fear, confesses everything to Alfred.
 He does not believe her, but he investigates the pool.
 That night, Christina hears noises and wanders around the school.
 When she realizes that someone is following her, she runs back to her room.
-There she finds Michel's corpse submerged in the bathtub, which is full of water.
-Michel rises from the tub, and Christina has a heart attack and dies.
+There, she finds Michel's corpse submerged in the bathtub, which is filled with water.
+Michel rises from the tub, and Christina suffers a fatal heart attack.
 Michel and Nicole have set up Christina from the beginning, with Michel acting as a vengeful ghost to scare Christina to death.
-However, Alfred hears their celebration and figures out everything, telling them they will get 15 to 20 years, depending on the judge.
+However, Alfred hears their celebration and figures out everything, telling them they will be sentenced to 15 to 20 years in prison, depending on the judge.

 The school is closed in the wake of the scandal.
 As the children and teachers leave, the same boy who had earlier broken a window breaks another.
-When asked how he got his slingshot back, the boy says that Christina gave it to him.
+When asked how he recovered his slingshot, the boy says that Christina gave it to him.